 “Luce’s building, in the meantime, had passed into the hands of H.M.
 Rulison & Co., of Cincinnati, Ohio, and by them sold to R. Tucker & Son, who removed his stock from the (now) Myers building, and continued in successful trade until the spring of 1868, when he sold the building and stock to Teske & Bro., who have since, and are now doing a large retail trade in dry goods, groceries, boots and shoes, crockery and general assignment line, selling upon as good terms as can be had in the place.”

 The property had been part of a parcel that passed from original plat owner Henry Treat to Wright and then to Luce.
-Luce sold 48 feet of the parcel in 1856 to Sarah and Hiram Rulison for $1,000 (Deeds, Volume N, Page 97), who sold the property to Richmond Tucker for $1,406 in 1860 (Deeds, Volume U, Page 612).
+Luce sold 48 feet of the parcel in 1856 to Sarah and Hiram Rulison, of Cincinnati, for $1,000 (Deeds, Volume N, Page 97).
+Rulison sold The Badger Store to Richmond Tucker at public auction for $1,406 in September 1860 (Deeds, Volume U, Page 612).

 The Teskes paid $1,000 for the property when they purchased it from Tucker in 1868 (Deeds, Volume 28, Page 440).
 The Teskes sold and moved Tucker’s building to make room for their new two-story brick block.